zama-ai/concrete/docs/tutorial/extensions.md

 # Extensions

-**Concrete** tries to support native Python and NumPy operations as much as possible, but not everything is available in Python or NumPy.
+**Concrete** supports native Python and NumPy operations as much as possible, but not everything is available in Python or NumPy.
 So, we provide some extensions ourselves to improve your experience.

 ## fhe.univariate(function)